k98kurz/CRDTs/docs.md

 Returns the int index of the item in the list returned by read_full().
 Raises ValueError if the item is not present.

-##### `append(item: SerializableType, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `append(item: SerializableType, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that append the item to the end of the list returned by read().
+Creates, applies, and returns an update_class (StateUpdate by default) that appends the item to the end of the list returned by read().
 Raises TypeError on invalid item or writer.

-##### `remove(index: int, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `remove(index: int, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that remove the item at the index in the list returned by read().
-Raises ValueError if the index is out of bounds or TypeError if index is not an int.
+Creates, applies, and returns an update_class (StateUpdate by default) that removes the item at the index in the list returned by read().
+Raises ValueError if the index is out of bounds.
+Raises TypeError if index is not an int.

 ##### `delete(ctdw: CTDataWrapper, writer: SerializableType, /, *, inject: dict = {}, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`